complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/ordinal-bin.md

 {% include nc-image src="/assets/img/interface-documentation/ordinal-bin/2.png" %}{: .macos-screenshot }

+## Configuring Ordinal Bin

+A single node type is selectable per screen.
+This screen supports filtering those nodes by their attributes.

-{% include nc-image src="/assets/img/interface-documentation/ordinal-bin/3.png" %}{: .macos-screenshot }
+{% include nc-image src="/assets/img/interface-documentation/ordinal-bin/architect_1.png" %}{: .macos-screenshot }

+An ordinal bin screen can include multiple prompts, each of which relates to a single ordinal variable.

-{% include nc-image src="/assets/img/interface-documentation/ordinal-bin/4.png" %}{: .macos-screenshot }
+{% include nc-image src="/assets/img/interface-documentation/ordinal-bin/architect_2.png" %}{: .macos-screenshot }

 {: .no_toc}
 #### Do